LDSSA/vision-mission-structure/README.md

 ### Vision
-To live in a world in which anyone can belong to a community where they learn responsible, ethical, and professional Data Science without compromising on lifestyle.
+To live in a world in which anyone can belong to a community where they learn responsible, ethical, and professional Data Science with minimal compromise on lifestyle.

 ### Mission
 To facilitate the creation of independent Data Science academies by making it easy to leverage the material, knowledge, and infrastructure created by the Lisbon Data Science Academy.

-### Mission / Vision Interpretation
+### Interpretation and Notes

 In sacrificing some degree of efficiency in favor of robustness, I propose a radically decentralized collection of organizations that have full autonomy in how they operate but share a common Vision.
-No one of these organizations should have authority over any of the others which leaves diplomacy, compromise, respect, and kindness as the main vehicles by which a realization of the Vision is coordinated.
+No one of these organizations should have authority over any of the others which leaves kindness, diplomacy, compromise, and respect as the main vehicles by which a realization of the Vision is coordinated.

 Take, for example, the U.S. presidential electoral system.
 It is radically decentralized as there are thousands of